MIchaelMainer/Word-Add-in-HTML-canvas/ReadMe.md

+Deployment branch is only to be used for deploying to Azure.

 MUST have the reg key noted here : https://github.com/OfficeDev/Office-Add-in-Commands-Samples

 TODO: note that add-in commands won't work on the Mac or iPad.